mbrcknl/rocq-iris-itree/README.md

 This is the Coq code associated to our paper "Program logics à la carte".

-**Important note:** the `islaris` folder come from a fork of pre-existing open-source software, and copyright notices and author names they contain have to do with their original authors (they were not updated by us).
+**Important note:** `islaris` and other folders in the root come from a fork of pre-existing open-source software, and copyright notices and author names they contain have to do with their original authors (they were not updated by us).

 ## Building from source